 About the author

-I have always enjoyed baking, having at first taught myself from books.
-When a student, I started baking to save money, by making local English specialities like Bakewell Tart, biscuits and cakes.
-Then when I had more opportunities to travel I became fascinated by foreign foods and entered a Merchant Gourmet contest with a Spanish dish for A Smoky Asturian Stew.
-I won it and the prize was a French cookery course in Provence.
+As a little girl reading E Nesbit's time-travel books , I nagged my mother to let me eat the Edwardian children's' dish 'bread and milk'.
+I remember it was horrible!
+Stories and food are invariably linked for me, and I taught myself to bake from Good Housekeeping books.
+When I was a student I started baking to save money, by making local English specialities such as Bakewell Tart, biscuits and cakes.
+When more opportunities to travel arrived, I became fascinated by foreign foods and entered a Merchant Gourmet contest with a Spanish dish for a Smoky Asturian Stew.
+I cooked it at Leith's cookery school in London, won the contest, and the prize was a French cookery course in Provence.
 At Le'Baou D'Infer the chef was Alex Mackay, former director of the cookery school at Raymond Blanc's Le Manoir aux Quat Saisons.
 I particularly loved learning to make excellent French sweet pastry for a variety of delicious tarts.

-In time I represented the UK at the Dessert Championships at Le Meurice in Paris, making a cassis, summer fruits and white chocolate cheesecake.
+My vow soon forgotten, I represented the UK at the Dessert Championships at Le Meurice in Paris, making a cassis, summer fruits and white chocolate cheesecake.
 As part of the prize the contestants ate at Cafe Procope, founded in 1686, a coffee house and literary haunt of Rousseau, Voltaire, and Benjamin Franklin.
-The chocolate dessert below was a particular inspiration.
+The chocolate dessert pictured below was a particular inspiration.

-My inspiration to write An Appetite for Violets began with a collection of historic recipes at Erddig Hall and reflecting on how the cook might have felt if she’d been sent to some far-flung foreign places.
-Thanks to TV food historian Ivan Day I’ve learned a great deal about historic cookery, using forgotten techniques and attempting the truly amazing sugarwork skills that confectioners developed in the 18th century.
-Of course I don’t make extraordinary food all that often, but I do love to bake and I’m a keen member of the http://clandestinecakeclub.co.uk/ which has groups all around the world.
+Follow the menu to An Appetite for Violets to discover how the idea to write my debut novel began with a collection of historic recipes at Erddig Hall near Chester.
+Thanks to TV food historian Ivan Day I’ve learned a great deal about historic cookery, using forgotten techniques and attempting the truly amazing sugarwork skills that confectioners evolved in the 18th century.